The Guns of August: Anti-German bias

 For Trumpener, Tuchman's treatment of imperial Germany is "blatantly one-sided."
 Tuchman, according to Trumpener, transforms "the Germans of 1914 into a nation of barbarians [...] invariably unpleasant, hysterical, or outright brutish [...]
 The armies, marching like 'predatory ants' across Belgium, soon reveal 'the beast beneath the German skin'. [...]
 Suffice it to add that one of the German generals, Alexander von Kluck, duly emerges as a 'grim-visaged Attila' and that the Prussian officer corps is, in any case, composed exclusively of 'bullnecked' or 'wasp-waisted' types."
-(All of the internal quotation marks quote passages from Tuchman's book.)

 Gordon (1962) concurs with Trumpener's assessment: "The impression given is that the war was half the result of the fecklessness of the Kaiser and half the result of the unbelievably vicious character of the German people, who forced the war upon an innocent and peace-loving civilized world. [...]
 Mrs Tuchman's hostility to all things German also seems to have led her to ignore such crucial developments as the Russian agreement not to mobilize against Germany and its violation."

 Fifty years later, MacMillan (2014) is less stringent in her criticism of Tuchman's negative preconceived opinion of Germans, merely stating that "[s]he is prone at times to absurd overstatements, for example that the German people were gripped by the idea that divine providence had destined them to be masters of the universe."